Uber customer claims company won price-fixing suit because arbitrator was scared

 The lawsuit went through several courts before it was sent into arbitration in 2019 in accordance with Uber’s terms of service that mandate arbitration behind closed doors for most lawsuits.

 The appointed arbitrator, attorney Les Weinstein, on Feb.
-22 ruled in Uber’s favor and dismissed the lawsuit, but according to Friday’s filings he did so out of “evident partiality.”
+22 ruled in Uber’s favor and dismissed the lawsuit, but according to Friday’s filings never issued a fully reasoned opinion.

-A transcript excerpt of the arbitration, attached to the filing, cited him saying: “I must say I act out of fear.
+Instead, a transcript excerpt attached to the lawsuit showed him saying: “I must say I act out of fear.
 My fear is if I ruled Uber illegal, I would need security.
 I wouldn’t be able to walk the streets at night.
 People would be after me.”

 Weinstein also questioned whether he had the legal power to ban surge pricing nationwide.
 He did not immediately respond to a request for comment.